MEET WAYNE

 Money can be a barrier for many people, but more affordable options are out there.
 Relink Therapy uses all the knowledge and expertise from sex therapy at a much lower cost.
 You pay per session and once you are attending sessions, you can access support on the other end of the phone.
 See if it’s right for you here.

-Individual sex therapy costs may differ from couples therapy costs.
-There is a growing trend for sex therapists to charge more for couples than for individual people, rather than the ‘per hour’ method.
 There are several reasons why therapists do this.
 This can become a problem as sex therapy and couples therapy are more effective when both members of the couple are involved.
 It can actually be destructive for one person to do therapy ‘for the couple’ alone.
 With the barrier of money increased, this can put off partners from joining treatment at the detriment of the relationship and both people.

 At Relink Therapy, I insist you do it how you want to.
 Whether that is together or solo, because I know what’s most effective is for you to be comfortable.
 That can help me put a plan into place what is best for you.
 We can also provide information for your partner to read up on before starting to help them get on board.
-Your therapist will be able to provide you with specific details once you’ve outlined your concerns and goals as a couple.
-Some insurance plans cover sex therapy!
-Once you’ve found a therapist, you’re comfortable with, ask whether their services are covered by your insurance provider.
-Some therapists can adjust the fees or payment plan if your provider doesn’t cover your sessions.

 Clients that attend sex therapy reported on average: